mattbierner/code2020/_posts/2020-05-20-search-editor-apply-changes-extension.md

 Use [this extension](https://marketplace.visualstudio.com/items?itemName=jakearl.search-editor-apply-changes) with search editors to edit files in your workspace.

-This also lets you perform multicursor edits across multiple files.
+This also lets you perform multi-cursor edits across multiple files.